-For patients with minor limb length discrepancies (less than 1 inch) and no deformity, treatment is usually nonsurgical in nature.
+For patients with minor limb length discrepancies (less than 2 cm) and no angular deformity, treatment is usually nonsurgical.
 Because the risks of surgery may outweigh the benefits, surgical treatment to equalize small differences in leg length is not usually recommended.

 Nonsurgical treatments may include:

 Observation.
-If your child has not yet reached skeletal maturity, your doctor may recommend simple observation until growing is complete.
-During this time, your child will be reevaluated at regular intervals to determine whether the discrepancy is increasing or remaining the same.
+If your child has not yet reached skeletal maturity, and the discrepancy is less than 2 cm, your child's doctor may recommend simple observation until your child's growth is complete.
+During this time, your child will be re-evaluated at regular intervals to determine whether the discrepancy is increasing or remaining the same.

 Wearing a shoe lift.
-A lift fitted to the inside or outside of the shoe can often improve a patient's ability to walk and run.
-A shoe lift may also relieve back pain caused by a smaller limb length discrepancy.
+Your child's doctor may suggest a lift, fitted to the inside or outside of the shoe, to see if it imprves your child's ability to walk and run.
+A shoe lift may also help with back pain caused by a smaller lower limb length discrepancy.
 Shoe lifts are inexpensive and can be removed easily if they are not effective.

-In general, surgeries for limb length discrepancy are designed to do one of the following:
+In general, surgeries for lower limb length discrepancy are designed to do one of the following: